kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 -->

 - [x] Feature gate (also fill in values in `kep.yaml`)
+  - Feature gate name: `ReduceDefaultCrashLoopBackoffDecay`
+    - Components depending on the feature gate: `kubelet`
-  - Feature gate name: `ReduceDefaultCrashLoopBackoffDecay` and `EnableRapidCrashLoopBackoffDecay`
+  - Feature gate name: `EnableRapidCrashLoopBackoffDecay`
     - Components depending on the feature gate: `kube-apiserver`, `kubelet`

 ###### Does enabling the feature change any default behavior?